 The Keychron Q6 uses the VIA software configurator, which is powered by QMMK firmware and compatible with Windows, macOS, and Linux.
 You can download this software directly from Keychron's website.
 It allows you to remap keys, record macros, and customize the keyboard's RGB backlighting.
 There are four layers of key customization.
 Layers 0 and 1 are MacOS specific, and layers 2 and 3 are for Windows.
 To toggle between OS settings, you'll need to ensure the toggle switch on the top left-hand corner of the board is set correctly.

-The Keychron Q6 is fully compatible with both Windows and macOS.
-Nearly all keys work on Linux except for the screen brightness and F3 hotkeys.
+The Keychron Q6 is fully compatible with Windows, macOS, and Linux.
+You'll just have to ensure the toggle is set to the proper operating system.
+For Linux users, you'll set the toggle to "Mac Mode."
 Although this is a wired-only keyboard, it comes with a USB-C to USB-C cable, which means you can connect it to mobile devices with USB-C ports.
 On Android, all keys work as intended.
 However, as not all mobile devices have a USB-C port, it's considered not compatible.